 If a POSCOIL is used in place of the PTCOIL in the example below (keeping the rest of the logic identical and same alternation of power flow into the POSCOIL), the behavior of the logic will be different.
-The behavior of the POSCOIL is affected by the execution of the fourth rung, which writes to Xsition and changes both its status and transition bits.
-In this example, POSCOIL never turns Xsition ON.
+The behavior of the POSCOIL is affected by the execution of the fourth rung, which writes to Xsition and changes both its value and its transition bit.
+In this example, the POSCOIL never turns Xsition ON.
 If the fourth rung is removed, POSCOIL will behave exactly as the PTCOIL behaves, turning Xsition OFF on the first sweep, ON on the second sweep, and so forth.